Toussaint Louverture: Treaties with Britain and the United States: 1798

 As Louverture's relationship with Hédouville reached the breaking point, an uprising began among the troops of his adopted nephew, Hyacinthe Moïse.
 Attempts by Hédouville to manage the situation made matters worse and Louverture declined to help him.
 As the rebellion grew to a full-scale insurrection, Hédouville prepared to leave the island, while Louverture and Dessalines threatened to arrest him as a troublemaker.
 Hédouville sailed for France in October 1798, nominally transferring his authority to Rigaud.
 Louverture decided instead to work with Phillipe Roume, a member of the third commission who had been posted to the Spanish parts of the colony.
 Although Louverture continued to protest his loyalty to the French government, he had expelled a second government representative from the territory and was about to negotiate another autonomous agreement with one of France's enemies.

 The United States had suspended trade with France in 1798 because of increasing tensions between the American and French governments over the issue of privateering.
 The two countries entered into the so-called "Quasi"-War, but trade between Saint-Domingue and the United States was desirable to both Louverture and the United States.
+Saint-Domingue was in a state of economic peril due to years of fighting, leaving the plantations in disrepair, along with the loss of thousands of workers.
 With Hédouville gone, Louverture sent diplomat Joseph Bunel, a grand blanc former planter married to a Black Haitian wife, to negotiate with the administration of John Adams.
 Adams as a New Englander who was openly hostile to slavery was much more sympathetic to the Haitian cause than the Washington administration before and Jefferson after, both of whom came from Southern slave-owning planter backgrounds.
 The terms of the treaty were similar to those already established with the British, but Louverture continually rebuffed suggestions from either power that he should declare independence.
 As long as France maintained the abolition of slavery, he appeared to be content to have the colony remain French, at least in name.